kevburnsjr/bloomfilter/README.md

 Javascript can have immense value for comparing application state in distributed single page applications with offline read/write capabilities and large data sets.

 There are a lot of open source bloom filter implementations available on the internet.

-For the most part, these implementations are not compatible.
+These implementations are mostly incompatible.
 Every repo adds its own special sauce to its hashing algorithms and hash derivation methods.
 After scouring the internet for several hours searching for a multi language bloom filter implemenation, none appeared that fit the requirements.

 So, the most popular actively maintained javascript bloom filter on Github was selected and ported to Go.